-"My approach to making art is guided by intuition and intense observation of the subject, be it a landscape, figure or domestic interior.
+"My approach to making art is guided by intense observation of the subject, be it a landscape, figure or domestic interior, and influenced by emotion and memory.
 The act of painting releases a stream of consciousness and creative energy that reveals my view of reality, which is not always what I expect to see.
 The tension between visual perception and engaging with the paint itself guides my process.
 It straddles the line between realism and abstraction.

 Nothing excites me more than finding the right color, loading the brush, and applying paint to the canvas or panel.
 Painting leaves a record of my experience.
 It is my most poignant and genuine means of expression."